mieubrisse/personal-writing/you-need-an-exobrain/post.md

 I said it before: the world is Fucking Leveraged.
 Working smart dominates working hard.

-**We're about to see a gap explode between those who use exobrains and those who don't.**
+**We're about to see a gap explode between exobrain users and non-users.**

 It gets crazier: exobrains can upgrade themselves.
 Just think through it, "What should be in my exobrain that isn't yet?"

 Exobrain users won't just avoid bad choices and identify non-obvious good ones.

-They'll use this decisionmaking power to further improve their decisionmaking power to further improve their decisionmaking power...
+They'll use the decisionmaking power to improve their decisionmaking power to further improve their decisionmaking power...

-Exobrain non-users are about to get left in the dust.
+Exponential explosion.
+If you don't use an exobrain, you're about to get left in the Stone Age.

 So how do you build an exobrain?
 Tune in next week to find out.